 Encoding considerations:

-Same for application/xml, constrained to UTF-8.
+Same as for application/xml, constrained to UTF-8.
 See IETF 7303 [12], Section 9.1.
 For the purpose of filling out the IANA Application for Media Type, the value, “binary”, applies.

 Security considerations:

-[12]This media format is used to describe broadcast and broadband services.
+This media type inherits the issues common to all XML media types – see RFC 7303 [12] Section 10.
+This media format is used to describe broadcast and broadband services.
 This format is highly susceptible to manipulation or spoofing for attacks desiring to mislead a receiver about a session.
 Both integrity protection and source authentication is recommended to prevent misleading of processors.
+This type does not employ executable content, but since it is explicitly extensible then executable content could appear in an extension.
+This media type does not provide any confidentiality protection and instead relies on the transport protocol that carries it to provide such security, if needed.

 Interoperability considerations: